 Surrey is home to a third campus for Simon Fraser University (SFU).
 On this SFU campus, students can enroll in the following programs:

-The Surrey campus of Kwantlen Polytechnic University offers programs in science, business, art, and health.
+Kwantlen Polytechnic University has a Surrey campus that offers science, business, art, and health programs.

 There are also several private post-secondary colleges such as Brighton College, Sprott Shaw College, CDI College, Western Community College, Sterling College, Stenberg College, Academy of Learning, Surrey Community College, Discovery Community College, and Vancouver Career College.